rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section provides general information about the series of universal grippers, specifically detailing the operational principles, materials used, and technical specifications.
-It highlights the servo-electric actuation via a brushless DC motor, the construction materials (aluminum alloy for the housing and steel for the jaws), and the warranty period of 24 months.
-Additionally, it outlines key performance metrics such as gripping force, finger length, and operational timings, which are crucial for understanding the gripper's capabilities in various applications, including flexible handling units for transporting diverse workpieces.</chunk_context>
+<chunk_context>The section provides general information about the series of universal grippers, specifically the EGL model, detailing its operational principles, materials, and technical specifications.
+It highlights the servo-electric actuation via a brushless DC motor, the use of aluminum and steel in construction, and the gripper's capabilities, including gripping force, finger length, and operational timings.
+This information is crucial for understanding the product's functionality and integration into automated systems, aligning with the document's focus on advanced automation solutions and component specifications.</chunk_context>
 <chunk>## Allgemeine Informationen zur Baureihe

 Wirkprinzip: Ritzel-Zahnstangen-Prinzip